erebe/personal-server/README.md

           type: Directory
 ```

 In my deployments:
 * We are using host network
-* All the data are stored on the host filesystem under `/opt/xxx` in order to easily backup it
+* All the data are stored on the host file system under `/opt/xxx` in order to easily backup it
 * All the container use the same created user ID 1000 for writing data to avoid conflicting rights
-* Password are stored as kubernetes secrets and commited inside the repository thanks to sops
+* Password are stored as Kubernetes secrets and committed inside the repository thanks to sops

 ```yaml
 apiVersion: v1